 Managing Missed Periods and Breast Tenderness

-Following some simple lifestyle tips can alleviate the symptoms, balance hormone levels, or both:
+Following some simple lifestyle tips can alleviate the symptoms and balance hormone levels:

 Monitor your nutrient intake.
-Ensure you are getting the recommended daily amounts of calcium, magnesium, and omega-3 fatty acids as these are important for helping with hormone regulation.
-Sardines, leafy greens, and low-fat dairy can all be helpful for this.
+Ensure proper amounts of calcium, magnesium, and omega-3 fatty acids in your diet as these are important for hormone regulation.

-Warm compresses.
-Using warm (never hot) pads or compresses on top of each breast at night can help relieve tenderness.
-This method can be used for pelvic pain from severe menstrual cramping as well.
+Apply warm compresses.
+Using warm pads or compresses on top of each breast at night can gently ease breast pain.

 Wear proper bra.
 Purchasing a comfortable and supportive bra for breast pain can help women deal with pain or tenderness with more ease.

 Consider herbal supplements.
 There are two types of herbal supplements worth considering: phytoestrogenic supplements, like red clover, or hormone-balancing supplements, like Macafem, which nourish the endocrine glands from within to regulate periods and relieve breast tenderness.

 Although there is a variety of potential causes for women having breast tenderness and missed periods while not pregnant, the most probable one relates to hormonal imbalance during menopause.
 However, just because it is a natural part of women's life, it does not mean they have to accept it without seeking relief.
 Click on the following link to learn more about effective breast pain treatments that focus on restoring hormonal equilibrium and a symptom-free life!

 - ACOG.
 (2018).
 The Menopause Years.
 Retrieved February 3, 2020 from https://www.acog.org/Patients/FAQs/The-Menopause-Years?IsMobileSet=false